NVIDIA/aistore/deploy/dev/docker/README.md

 $ BUCKET=vlocal go test -v ./tests -count 1 -p 1 -timeout 1h -url=http://172.51.0.7:8080
 ```

 **NOTE:** Some tests require a minimum number of targets or proxies.
-Also, due to Docker permissioning, you might have to run tests with `sudo ...` too.
+Also, due to Docker permissions, you might have to run tests with `sudo` too.

 ## Running benchmark tests in the Docker environment